Security model¶

 password=/token=pairs) wherever they appear, but pattern matching is best-effort and can't catch every custom format. - Network exposure of

 runeward serve.
-It binds127.0.0.1and requires an API token before any non-loopback bind, but you still choose the token strength, terminate TLS appropriately, and front it with your own proxy/SSO if you need richer authn/z than a shared token. - Denial of service from workloads you explicitly grant large resource limits.
+It binds127.0.0.1and requires an API token before any non-loopback bind, but you still choose the token strength, terminate TLS appropriately, and configure static RBAC or OIDC rather than a shared token for team deployments. - Denial of service from workloads you explicitly grant large resource limits.

 Operational notes¶